Genoa Climate & Temperature

 - Genoa, Italy is at 44°24'N, 8°50'E, 3 m (10 ft).
 See map.

-- The mean temperature is 15.6 degrees Celsius (60 degrees Fahrenheit).
+- The average annual temperature is 15.6 degrees Celsius (60 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 15.95 °C (28.7°F).
 This indicates that the continentality type is oceanic, subtype truly oceanic.